marcosmoraes/craque-league-process-ranking-scheduler/README.md

 # League Process Ranking Scheduler

 Service responsible for scheduling and processing league rankings in the Craque system.
+The service retrieves and processes data to calculate user points in leagues, including score predictions and player bets, sending them to SQS for ranking calculation.

 ## 🚀 Technologies